Jockie Soerjoprajogo: Accolades

 In December 2009, Rolling Stone Indonesia selected two of Jockie's songs as being among the 150 best Indonesian songs of all time.
 His composition "Kehidupan" ("Life"), from God Bless' album Semut Hitam was ranked 8th, while "Kesaksian" ("Witness"), from Iwan Fals' album Kantata Takwa was ranked 82nd.

 Personal life and death

 Jockie was married first to Indah Soekotjo and had two children.
-Then they divorced and Jockie married Tiwi Puspitasari and also had two children.
+Then they divorced and Jockie married Pratiwi Puspitasari and also had two children.
 He had four children in total.
 One of his sons, Nara Putra, plays guitar in the band Jibriel alongside the children of several other God Bless members.

 After Jockie was hospitalised at Pondok Indah Hospital in South Jakarta for complications resulting from diabetes, cirrhosis, and a stroke, on 24 January 2018 a group of musicians (including Nicky Astria, Berlian Hutauruk, and Fariz RM) held a tribute/charity concert at Taman Ismail Marzuki.
 This concert, titled "Pagelaran Sang Bahaduri" (Hero's Performance), was reported to have raised Rp 514.04 million (US$38,600) to help pay for Jockie's treatment.
 On 5 February 2018, Jockie died in the hospital.
 He was buried at Karet Bivak Cemetery in Jakarta.